International money transfers (IMT) and payments.

 Sending money overseas

-- In online banking go to ‘Payments’ then ‘Make a payment’
+- Go to ‘Payments’ then ‘Make a payment’

 - Select ‘International transfer’ and enter the destination country.